How can I check in for a Qantas Airways flight?

 Q Card Reader Check-in is also available for passengers who hold an Australian and New Zealand passports traveling on a direct flight between Sydney, Melbourne, Brisbane and Auckland, Wellington, or Queenstown (not available for passengers who have an onward connecting flight).
 International Q Card Readers, available only at Sydney, Melbourne and Brisbane, will help you complete check-in in three simple steps: scan your Q Card, scan your passport, and collect your boarding pass.

 If you intend to check in at the ticket counter, you can find information regarding locations and operating hours in the Airport Guide, on Qantas Airways official website.

 For domestic travel, Premium Service Desks are available for Business Class passengers, Frequent Flyers (Platinum, Gold, and Silver) and Qantas Club members for checking-in or dropping-off baggage.
 Qantas Airways personnel can assist you with arrangements for international connections, changes to your journey, and any advice you may need.

-To check-in at the ticket counter for an international flight you need your E-Ticket, Qantas Booking Reference number, passport and any relevant international travel documents.
-In the exclusive First check-in area, available in selected airports, Platinum Frequent Flyers members and First Class passengers can check-in and fast-track through Immigration.
-Dedicated check-in counters are available for Business and Premium Economy passengers, Gold Frequent Flyers in all airports.
+To check in at the ticket counter for an international flight, you need your E-Ticket, Qantas Booking Reference number, passport and any relevant international travel documents.
+In the exclusive First check-in area, available in selected airports, Platinum Frequent Flyers members and First Class passengers can check in and fast-track through Immigration.
+Dedicated check-in counters are available for Business passengers and Gold and Silver Frequent Flyers, as well as for Premium Economy passengers and Qantas Club members, in all airports.

 You should be present at the boarding gate at least 20 minutes before departure.
 If you arrive late at the boarding gate or without your boarding pass, Qantas Airways may cancel your reservation, refuse to carry you, and/or require you to pay a service fee to cover reasonably incurred administration costs.